Kevin Knuth: UFO research

 In 2021, The Guardian identified Knuth as an expert in UFOs, writing that he is "among the UFO researchers who have shared their expertise with high school students."
 Knuth is regularly quoted in the media on the topic of UFOs.
 Space.com identified Knuth as an "active UAP researcher" in 2022.
 According to Knuth, his interests in UFOs began during his time at Montana State University (MSU).
 The Guardian reported that in 1988 there was a cattle mutilation claim near MSU.
 Additionally, Knuth told The Guardian of professors telling him of the Malmstrom UFO incident.
 Knuth attributed his beliefs on UFO matters to Robert Hastings.

 The Associated Press highlighted that Knuth had written of his belief that UFOs were "worthy of serious scientific study", but recognized many dismissed the matter as pseudoscience.
 Texas Public Radio (TPR) identified a paper Knuth authored, Estimating Flight Characteristics of Anomalous Unidentified Aerial Vehicles, and that it "included case studies from 1951 to present day, which included sightings of objects near the USS Nimitz aircraft carrier in 2004."
 He serves as vice president of UAPx, a nonprofit organization that aims to conduct field research about UFOs, sometimes referred to as UAP, and is a research affiliate of The Galileo Project for the systematic scientific search for evidence of extraterrestrial technological artifacts at Harvard University.

 TPR observed that Knuth was "disappointed there has not been more serious study done by scientists" on the matter of UFOs.
-According to TPR, Knuth believes the "most likely" explanation for UFOs is they "to assume they're built by a government or an aerospace company", but that if so, it could require "multiple technological leapfrogs".
+According to TPR, Knuth believes the "most likely" explanation for UFOs is "to assume they're built by a government or an aerospace company", but that if so, it could require "multiple technological leapfrogs".
 The Associated Press reported that in 2021 Knuth would be working with the "U.S. Navy on a research vessel off the California coast" on UFO-related research.
 Leonard David in Space.com noted that Knuth believed scientific research related to UFOs was better decentralized in approach but sharing data, as "independent scientific studies."